 This testing is performed, to verify that the entire application is working without any hiccups according to the requirements provided to the team by the customer.

-In this stage of the SDLC, the testing team finds all of the issues and errors that are putting obstacles in seamless execution of the software and when they find them, these errors or issues are communicated to the developers.
+In this stage of the SDLC, the testing team finds all of the issues and errors that are putting obstacles to the seamless execution of the software and when they find them, these errors or issues are communicated to the developers.

 These developers fix these issues and send the software back to the tester to run a re-test.
 This process goes back and forth until finally, the software is free of any issues that hinder its successful execution according to the criteria set by the customer.